Best English Dictionaries

 • The relative position of the person you’re writing to — a letter to your boss will be strictly formal.
 A letter to your subordinate is more likely to be semi-formal or fairly informal.

 Use your judgement and common sense to decide on the register.
-For example, a letter to your boss who is much older than you, but whom you know very well is likely to be semi-formal, despite of his age and position.
+For example, a letter to your boss who is much older than you, but whom you know very well is likely to be semi-formal, despite his age and position.
 Conversely, if you are the head of department writing to a junior staff member whom you do not know, your letter should be on the formal side.

 Conclusion